foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/cheat_span.md

 ```

 `CheatSpan` is an enum used to specify for how long the target should be cheated.
-- `Indefinite` applies the cheatcode for indefinitely, until the cheat is stopped manually (e.g. using `stop_warp`).
+- `Indefinite` applies the cheatcode for indefinitely, until the cheat is canceled manually (e.g. using `stop_warp`).
-- `Calls` applies the cheatcode for specified number of calls, after which the cheat is stopped.
+- `Calls` applies the cheatcode for specified number of calls, after which the cheat is canceled.

 An example with the [`warp`](./block_timestamp/warp.md) cheatcode: